 In some parts of Southern Africa, it is safe to drink tap water, however, it is highly recommended to stick to bottled water (mostly supplied) during your trip as even drinkable African water is completely different in taste and consistency from European, American or Asian water.
 In East Africa, specifically Kenya, however, water pathogens are a huge problem.
 So it is advised to always stick to bottled water.

-Visitors who want to explore the major attractions without blowing too much money could think about joining a set departure or group safari, either with a safari company or with an overland truck and also to travel out of season.
+Visitors who want to explore the major attractions without spending too much money should consider joining a set departure or group safari tour in Kenya, either with a safari company or an overland truck.
+You could also consider traveling out of season.

 Wine is almost all imported and tends to be disproportionately expensive compared to the cheap and refreshing local beers.

-Kenya is quite easy to travel through on a tight budget, with two main provisos.
-The first is that high daily entrance fees at game parks, and the need for a 4×4 make most safari-oriented reserves difficult to explore cheaply, so you would need to focus on other attractions.
+Kenya is relatively easy to travel through on a tight-budget safari holiday tour, with two main provisos.
+The first is that high daily entrance fees at game parks, and the need for a 4×4, make most safari-oriented reserves difficult to explore cheaply, so you would need to focus on other attractions.

 Kenya is a country of contrasts; everywhere you look, you’ll see different tribes, all dressed up in their finest.
 The culture here is incredible, but regions like the Masai Mara, when paired with the north (Samburu, Laikipia, or Meru), feel like you’ve been transported to another country.

 Kenya’s coastline is equally beautiful, with white beaches and a turquoise sea, not to mention Lamu, one of the world’s most distinctive islands and a quiet refuge.
-Kenya is also home to the Great Rift Valley, whose lakes may give a peaceful break from your safari.
+Kenya is also home to the Great Rift Valley, whose lakes will provide a peaceful break from your luxury safari in Kenya.

-It’s typically the Kenyan people that make your luxury Kenya safari so memorable – they are fascinating, engaging, and have a great sense of fun.
+It’s typically the Kenyan people who make your luxury Kenya safari so memorable – they are fascinating, engaging, and have a great sense of fun.

-Your luxury Kenya Safari may include everything you choose, from the wilderness to the beach, leisure to action – travel to two distinct locations and feel as if you’ve visited two different nations.
+Your luxury Kenya Safari may include everything you choose, from the wilderness to the beach, leisure to action.
+Travel to two distinct locations and feel as if you’ve visited two different nations.

 Those seeking luxury in the bush can pick from a variety of premium tented camps located on community or private concessions abutting the Masai Mara and Amboseli, as well as on the Laikipia Plateau.